annivanova1992/faang-qa-interview/README.md

   - 4 LP questions
   - Questions for the interviewer
 - Round 4
-  - Behavioral and LP questions
+  - LP questions
 - Round 5
-  - Leadership Principle questions
+  - LP questions
-  - Coding question: 1 easy/medium problem from leetcode
+  - Coding question: 1 [LC](https://leetcode.com/) easy/medium problem
   - Test data and test cases for problem from previous point
   - Questions for the interviewer

+**Behavior questions**
+- How will you handle a defect found on the day before a major public release where Jeff Bezos is going to demostrate to public.
+How will you fix this ?
+- How to handle a hot fix?
+Do you take ownership in debugging issue or deligate the task to developers?
+- How will you handle the stress at work, more work less time?
+- Have you taken any initiative or leadership task in the past, if so what?
+- Any challenges with team member as well as technical challenge?
+How did u handle?
+- How wil you handle defect found during hot fix which needs immediate fix?
+- How will you test devices like bluetooth keyboard?

+**Coding questions for QAE**
+- Easy level leetcode questions including math operations, strings, arrays, loops, hashmap, etc

+**Coding questions for SDET**
+- Easy/medium level leetcode questions including math operations, strings, arrays, loops, hashmap, tree, sorting, linked list etc

-**References** with interview details for QAE:
+**References** with interview details for QAE
 - Amazon QA Engineer Interview Questions https://www.interviewkickstart.com/interview-questions/amazon-qa-engineer-interview-questions
 - Has anyone taken the Amazon QA Engineer code test? https://www.reddit.com/r/QualityAssurance/comments/gfnw8e/has_anyone_taken_the_amazon_qa_engineer_code_test/
 - How to Prepare for Amazon Quality Assurance Engineer Interview https://www.techbeamers.com/amazon-quality-assurance-engineer-interview-guide/